jreisinger/docs/data/notes/sec/tools/gpg.md

 # 3) encrypt a file with the public key
 gpg --encrypt --sign --armor --recipient john.doe@example.org my-secret.conf
 ```

+When you received an encrypted file from someone:

 ```
 # decrypt a file (with your private key)